-Homily for Sixth Sunday of Easter, A
+Homily for Sixth Sunday of Easter, A19 May 2017, by Sermons in

 In our Creed we express our faith in God, maker of all things; visible and invisible.
 The visible is the material world while the invisible is the spirit world.
 God is Spirit, and in our first reading we see two spirits at work; the unclean spirits and the Holy Spirit.
 It was at Samaritan town where Philip went to proclaim the word of God, and God confirmed his word with signs and wonders.
 Unclean spirits came out of people and when Peter and John laid their hands on them, they received the Holy Spirit.